chandwaniac/latent-product/UX-TODO.md

 ## 🎯 Target Users
 - **Creative introspectors** - Artists & creators seeking self-discovery through their creative patterns, using art as a mirror for consciousness and personal growth.
 These users create emotional dependency, not just functional utility.
 They're not using Latent to make things; they're using it to understand who they are.
 When someone discovers their depression lifting through progressively brighter color palettes in their creations, that's not a tool anymore - it's a companion to their inner life.
+- **Creative artists** - Artists who sell work on Dribbble for tokens/NFTs in crypto ecosystem.
+Requires insanely contextual and personalized media
 - **Early-stage consumer founders** (Singapore, SEA, India) - Need rapid content iteration
 - **Content creators** - Individual creators & influencers needing daily content